 Thankfully, the 2021 version of this layered, voluminous style doesn’t require a whole can of hairspray.
 Today’s feathered hair is really just a fresh take on short layers.
 Before you head to the salon for a new look, keep reading to learn the ins and outs of getting and styling a feathered haircut.

 What is feathered hair?

 There are two ways to think about feathered hair: as a cut and a style.
-When it comes to the cut, feathered hair is all about creating volume all over your head.
-If you’ve tried long layers in the past and aren’t so impressed with your flat roots, it may be time to consider lighter layers that won’t get weighed down.
+When it comes to the ‘70s cut, inspired by hair icons from the time, feathered hair is all about creating layers all over your head that give your mane natural volume and texture.
+If you tried long layers in the past and weren’t impressed with your flat roots, it may be time to consider lighter layers that won’t get weighed down.

 How do you style feathered hair?

-Once your layers are in place, the process of styling your feathered hair can begin.
+Once your layers are in place, the process of achieving a feathered hairstyle can begin.
 You’re aiming for bouncy, windblown texture and a slight curl away from your face.
 At your hair appointment, your stylist will likely use a round brush and a concentrator nozzle on a blow dryer to ensure that hair looks big and beautiful.

-Once you’ve pumped up the volume, plug in a curling iron or wand.
-You’ll want to focus on the ends of your layers, giving them each a little flip away from your face.
-Finish off the style with a blast of Kérastase Laque Dentelle hairspray for long-lasting wear.
+Once you’ve pumped up the volume, plug in a curling iron or wand and focus on the ends of your layers, giving them each a little flip away from your face.
+Finish off the style with a few spritzes of hairspray like Matrix Style Link Style Fixer Finishing Hairspray.

-For a customized feathered haircut, use our salon locator to book an appointment with a professional stylist near you.
+Interested in trying feathered hair?
+Use our salon locator to book an appointment at a salon near you.